WICG/aom/explainer.md

 axInput.label;       // returns "Rating:"
 ```

-The full list of properties of an AccessibleNode will be discussed below.
-The important thing to keep in mind is that the AOM doesn't add any
+To reiterate, the important thing to keep in mind is that the AOM doesn't add any
 new vocabulary or semantics; all of the properties are concepts that
 already exist in ARIA or other parts of existing web specifications.
 The only thing that's new is providing a functional, as opposed to a